cvc5/cvc5/docs/theories/sequences.rst

     ⟦seq.nth⟧(s, i) is the n-th element in the sequence s, denoted as nth(s, i).
-                    It is uninterpreted if i out of bound, i.e. i < 0 or i >= |s|.
+                    It is uninterpreted if i out of bounds, i.e. i < 0 or i >= |s|.

   * (seq.update ((Seq S) Int (Seq S)) (Seq S))